 To Manage Cross-Protocol Permissions (XPP)

-Qumulo Core enables and disables XPP immediately, without scanning the directory tree.
+- When you disable or enable XPP, the change takes effect immediately, without Qumulo Core scanning the directory tree.
 Existing file and directory permissions remain unaffected unless—or until—your workflow modifies them.

 -